volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 const Users = React.lazy(() => import("./Users"));
 ```

-#### 2. React.lazy and Suspense are not available for Server-Side Rendering
+#### 2. React.lazy and Suspense are not available for Server-Side Rendering.

-If you want to do code-splitting in a server rendered app, the React team recommends [Loadable Components](https://github.com/gregberge/loadable-components).
+If you want to performs code-splitting in a server rendered app, the React team recommends [Loadable Components](https://github.com/gregberge/loadable-components).

-It has a nice [guide for bundle splitting with server-side rendering](https://loadable-components.com/docs/server-side-rendering/).
+There is a nice [guide for bundle splitting with server-side rendering](https://loadable-components.com/docs/server-side-rendering/).

 ## Error Handling

-It has already been mentioned that **Suspense** component is used to show some fallback UI while components are loading.
+It was mentioned earlier that the **Suspense** component is used to display a fallback UI while loading components.

-But what if one of those components throws an error?
+But what if one of these components throws an error?

 We can create an [Error Boundary](https://reactjs.org/docs/error-boundaries.html) to provide the best user experience.